What Is the Credit Card Closing Date?

 Closing date vs. payment due date

-• Closing date: The final day of your billing cycle is when your total balance is tallied.
-Billing cycles typically last around a month but may not end on the last day of the month, so check your credit card statement for specifics.
-If your statement shows the billing period, the earlier date is the beginning of the billing period and the later date is your statement closing date.
+• Closing date: This is the final day of your billing cycle, when your total balance may be tallied.
+Billing cycles typically last around a month but may not end on the last day of the month, so you’ll need to check your credit card statement for specifics.

 Where can you find your credit card closing date?